 A storage class attribute indicating that space is to be allocated when a data set is created.
-If you specify explicit, volume, serial numbers, the storage management subsystem (SMS) honors them.
 If space to satisfy the allocation is not available on the user-specified volumes, the allocation fails.

 - An account that provides read-only access.
 To log on, the account requires credentials.

 A secondary partition that runs an operating system other than i5/OS.
 The guest partition requires another partition to host it.
 The purpose of the hosting partition is to supply paths from virtual I/O in the guest partition's operating system to real I/O hardware drivers in the hosting partition.

 guest platform management provider (GPMP)

 An optional suite of applications that is installed in specific z/OS, Linux, and AIX operating system images to support platform management functions.
 For example, the guest platform management provider collects and aggregates performance data for virtual servers and workloads.

 guest virtual machine (GVM)

 In z/VM, the functional equivalent of a System z9 or zSeries system, including the virtual processors, virtual storage, virtual devices, and virtual channel subsystem allocated to a single user.
 Each guest virtual machine can be controlled by an operating system, such as CMS, z/VSE, z/OS, or Linux.

 See globally unique identifier.

 guided node discovery